 Originally from Spain's Basque country, Xabier first arrived in The Hague in 1997 to work for the UN International Criminal Tribunal for the former Yugoslavia (ICTY), the court that indicted former Yugoslav President Slobodan Milošević.

 Xabier first learned about work in The Hague through the Kroc Institute's alumni network.
 "The Kroc Institute introduced me to a whole new world of work and projects," Xabier said.
-"My experience helped me learn to how to work effectively in a multicultural, multinational environment."
+"My experience at Kroc helped me learn to how to work effectively in a multicultural, multinational environment."

 Xabier has contributed to multiple training programs around the world and he has lectured in a number of universities in the Americas and Europe.
 He returned to Notre Dame in 2009 to accept the Kroc Institute's Distinguished Alumni Award.